-There are many great perks to running a business online.
-You get to set your own schedule, you are not tied to a particular location, you can work from anywhere in the world, you have access to a worldwide network of customers.
-And on top of all of that, you can get started with very little capital.
+There are many perks to running a business online.
+You get to set your own schedule, you are not tied to a particular location, you can work from anywhere in the world, you have access to a worldwide network of customers, and on top of all of that, you can get started with very little capital.
 But making the leap and starting your own business can be daunting.
-Here is a step-by-step guide on how to start an online business.
-It will help you focus on what’s important and turn your idea into a business in just a few weeks time.
+This is why I have prepared this step-by-step guide on how to start your online business.
+It will help you focus on what’s important and turn your idea into a business in just a few weeks’ time.

 Step 1: Figure out what your business will look like

 Once you have an idea for your business, it’s time to figure out what your business model will look like.

 Rather than spending days and days writing up a 100-page business plan, you can do this much more efficiently by using the Business Model Canvas tool.

 The Business Model Canvas is a simple tool that helps you work through nine essential elements of your business (customer segments, value propositions, channels, customer relationships, revenue streams, resources, activities, partnerships, cost structure).